The programme is made up of four inter-related modules.

 In this module, trainees begin to develop their subject-specific knowledge.
 They gain practical and theoretical experience relating to all six areas of activity outlined in the physical education national curriculum and of examination courses at Key Stage 4 and Key Stage 5.
 They learn about the importance of ICT to enhance learning in physical education and how literacy and numeracy can be incorporated into physical education lessons to support whole school priorities.
 They also learn about the national curriculum for physical education, the current landscape for physical education, a range of pedagogical theories to support their classroom practice, planning lessons and writing units of work, how children learn, producing creative resources, adaptive practice, monitoring and measuring progress, and how to work safely.
 The sessions that make up this module are delivered by outstanding, expert practitioners from partnership schools.
 Assessment of this module is by an extended written assignment.

 In this module trainees begin to develop their knowledge of education.
 The module consists of a structured programme of conference days, focusing on a range of topics that are at the forefront of education policy and practice.
 These include: safeguarding and child protection; pastoral care; working with parents; effective behaviour management; outstanding teaching and learning; assessment; inclusion; making learning stick; literacy and numeracy across the curriculum; equality and diversity; character education.
 Time is also allocated to preparing for employment.
 The sessions are delivered by highly skilled and experienced professionals who are experts in their field.
 All conference days are underpinned by recent and relevant evidence based research.
 These professionals engage trainees in critical and analytical debates about learning and pedagogical theories and the implications for their own learning, professional practice and personal philosophy of education.
+Four key topics will be explored in greater depth throughout the course, allowing trainees to develop ‘foundational areas of learning’ in high expectations and routines, modelling, questioning and adaptive practice.
+Known as ‘Intensive Training and Practice’ (ITAPs), trainees learn from evidence bases, experts in schools and have the opportunity to plan, teach and refine their practice with live feedback.
 Assessment of this module is by an extended written assignment.
 Trainees who do not pass this module at Level 7 will have their work marked against Level 6 criteria.

 Enquiry into Current Secondary Education Issues